Skip to main content

 Dracut complained about missing /dev/nbd0p3.
 The VM's XML had PCI slots at 0.
 And GRUB had the root device listed twice.
 Three problems.
 One boot failure.

-The Monitors That Windows Stole
+The Monitors That Disappeared After Dual Boot

 The GRUB That Forgot Everything